tomduncalf/tomduncalf_juce_web_ui/README.md

 **Please see https://github.com/tomduncalf/WebUISynth for an example integration with a simple synth engine.**

-Ultimately the integration will be cross-platform on both desktop and mobile, but right now it has only been tested on macOS and iOS (where it currently works standalone but not as an AUv3).
+Ultimately the integration will be cross-platform on both desktop and mobile, but right now it has only been tested on macOS and iOS.

 ## Status